zaheer-059/freecod_projects_repo/README.md

-# this will contain all the codes for my projects of freecode courses.
+# This will contain all the codes for my projects of freecode courses.